 Bone Strength: Calcium and Phosphorus Absorption

-This nutrient enables your body to absorb calcium effectively from food.
-Without sufficient levels, absorption drops significantly from 30-40% to just 10-15%.[6]Vitamin D Deficiency Prevalence in the US — NCBI
+This nutrient enables your body to absorb calcium effectively from food[15]Vitamin D Drops vs Capsules: Comparative Bioavailability — JPEN View source — without sufficient levels, absorption drops from 30–40% to just 10–15%.[6]Vitamin D Deficiency Prevalence in the US — NCBI View source When dietary calcium falls short, your body compensates by drawing mineral from existing bone tissue, weakening skeletal structure and increasing fracture risk over time.
+Proper mineralization maintains healthy bone density and strength throughout life.

 Muscle Performance and Immune System Support

-Research shows that deficient people often experience muscle weakness, pain, and slower recovery.
-Adequate levels support proper muscle contraction and growth.
+- Deficient individuals often experience muscle weakness, pain, and slower recovery — adequate levels support proper muscle contraction and growth

-Cell studies reveal this compound influences pathways involved in inflammation and cellular function.
-This is particularly relevant for active individuals seeking optimal performance.
+- Cell studies show this compound influences inflammation pathways — particularly relevant for active individuals

-The VITAL study demonstrated powerful immune benefits.
-Healthy people taking 2,000 IU daily showed a 22% reduction in autoimmune conditions like rheumatoid arthritis.[7]Holick MF: Vitamin D Deficiency — NEJM 2007
+- VITAL study: 2,000 IU daily resulted in a 22% reduction in autoimmune conditions like rheumatoid arthritis[7]Holick MF: Vitamin D Deficiency — NEJM 2007 View source

-Immune cells throughout your body contain receptors for this nutrient.
-This helps modulate responses and distinguish between threats and healthy tissues.
+- Immune cells throughout the body contain receptors for this nutrient, helping modulate responses and distinguish threats from healthy tissue

 Sources of Vitamin D: Sun, Food, and Supplements